 e.
-Nasopharyngeal samples, using polyester fibre (e.g. Dacron[®]) swabs, have been taken from the horse four to six days after commencement of PEQ and during the four days before export and tested using a polymerase chain reaction for influenza A virus with negative results in each case.
+Nasopharyngeal samples have been taken from the horse four to six days after commencement of PEQ and during the four days before leaving the PEQ facility and tested using a polymerase chain reaction for influenza A virus with negative results in each case.